Tire Defects Lawyer: Tread Separation and Tire Blowout

 Legal Representation For Victims Injured By Tire Defects

+It is important to note the difference between a tire blowout and tread separation.
+While often discussed together, these two types of tire crashes have very distinct types of failures.
 The National Highway Transportation Safety Administration (NHTSA) estimates that 8,000+ car accidents every year can be attributed to tire blowouts.
-A tire blowout refers to a situation in which a tire loses air rapidly and explosively, resulting in a loss of control over the vehicle.
+A tire blowout refers to a situation in which a tire loses air rapidly and explosively.
+The sequence of actions usually results in the driver losing control of the vehicle.
 The tire can quickly deflate as it loses air, placing the vehicle at an increased risk for a rollover.
 When a vehicle has a defective tire, this may significantly compromise a driver’s ability to maneuver the vehicle.
 This may lead to a single-vehicle or multi-vehicle collision that leaves drivers, passengers and anyone else involved seriously injured.

 Tire defects can come in all shapes and sizes, but they usually result in tire failure such as blowouts or tread separation.
 There are many reasons for a tire blow out, such as: